jinen-rathore/Counter/README.md

 # Counter app

- In this project I created a very simple login page using React Native
+ In this project I created a very simple  counter app using React Native

 ## screenshots: